-(c) CUTOFF WALLS.
-At the outer perimeter of pool decks a cutoff wall of approved material shall be installed below grade to a depth of at least 15 inches so as to form a permanent and effective vertical moisture barrier.
+- (c) CUTOFF WALLS.
+At the outer perimeter of pool decks a cutoff wall of approved material shall be installed below-grade to a depth of at least 15 inches so as to form a permanent and effective vertical moisture barrier.
+Exceptions: 1.
+A cutoff wall may be omitted when a deck at least six feet wide is installed. - 2.
+Decks less than four feet in width may be installed provided that the required cutoff wall is increased in depth beyond the minimum by an amount directly proportional to the reduction in deck width. - (d) PRE-SATURATION, HIGHLY EXPANSIVE SOILS.
+When the soil below a deck has an expansion index of 91 or greater it shall be saturated with water to a depth of at least 18 inches prior to installation of the deck.

-- EXCEPTION: (1) A cutoff wall shall not be required when a deck at least 6 feet wide is installed.
-(2) Decks less than four feet in width may be approved provided that the required cutoff wall is increased in depth beyond the minimum by an amount directly proportional to the reduction in deck width. - (d) PRE-SATURATION, HIGHLY EXPANSIVE SOILS.
-When the soil below a deck has an expansion index of 91 or greater it shall be saturated with water to a depth of at least 18 inches prior to installation of the deck. - Sec.
+- Sec.
 11-4.
-DRAINAGE AND DISPOSAL (a) SURFACE WATER.
-Surface water from pool decks shall be collected and conducted, through non-erosive devices, to a street, storm drain, or other approved watercourse or disposal area. - (b) WASTE WATER.
+DRAINAGE AND DISPOSAL - (a) SURFACE WATER.
+Surface water from pool decks shall be collected and conducted through non-erosive devices to a street, storm drain, or other approved watercourse or disposal area. - (b) WASTE WATER.
 Pool waste water shall be disposed of as specified in Appendix G of the Uniform Plumbing Code. - (c) DRYWELLS.
 Drywells shall not be employed for pool wastewater disposal except when specifically approved for the purpose and when it has been determined that such installation is not likely to have adverse effects on the structural stability of the pool or other structures on the site.
-A percolation test, soils report, and/or geological report may be required for this purpose. - Sec.
+The Building Official may require a percolation test, soils report, and/or geological report to make such a determination. - Sec.
 11-5.
 SPECIAL INSPECTION.
-Special inspection as required by Section UBC 305 shall be provided for pneumatically placed concrete (gunite) in swimming pools. - Sec.
-11-6.
+Special inspection as required by Section 306 in the UBC shall be provided for pneumatically placed concrete (gunite) in swimming pools. - Sec 11-6.
 FENCING AND GATES.
-Any person, firm, or corporation in possession of land either as owner in fee, purchaser under contract, lessee, temant, licensee or any type of legal estate upon which is situated a pool as defined above shall at all times maintain on the lot or premises a fence or wall not less than 5 feet in height which completely surrounds such pool or body of water provided, however, that a dwelling or accessory building may be used as a part of such enclosure.
+Any person, firm, or corporation in possession of land either as owner in fee, purchaser under contract, lessee, tenant, licensee or any type of legal estate upon which is situated a pool as defined above shall at all times maintain on the lot or premises a fence or wall not less than five feet in height which completely surrounds such pool or body of water provided, however, that a dwelling or accessory building may be used as a part of such enclosure.
 Said fence shall be constructed of durable material and shall be designed to withstand a horizontal force of at least 20 pounds per lineal foot at the top of the fence or top of the railing.
-Openings, holes, or gaps therein shall be no larger than 4 inches wide except for openings closed by doors or gates.
-Fences shall not provide a ladder-like access.
+Openings, holes, or gaps therein shall be no larger than four inches wide except for openings closed by doors or gates.
+Fences shall not have a configuration which provides a ladder-like access to the pool area.